-It is well known that most stars are not born in isolation, but within clusters (e.g., Carpenter 2000, Lada & Lada 2003) that also include massive stars (e.g., Rivilla et al. 2013b,a, 2014).
+It is well known that most stars are not born in isolation, but within clusters (e.g. Carpenter 2000; Lada & Lada 2003) that also include massive stars (e.g. Rivilla et al. 2013a,b, 2014).
 There is multiple and independent evidence that indicate that our Sun was not an exception.
-Based on the observed extreme orbital eccentricity of the minor planet Sedna and the measurements of short-lived radioactive species (e.g. 26 Al) inferred from meteorites, it has been proposed that our Sun was born in a cluster with 10^3-10^4 stellar members (Adams 2010, Pfalzner et al. 2015), including massive stars.
-As a consequence, the chemical content of the ISM of the natal (massive) star-forming region might be incorporated into the ProtoSolar Nebula (PSN) and into the Solar System bodies, including comets and our own planet.
+Based on the observed extreme orbital eccentricity of the minor planet Sedna and the measurements of short-lived radioactive species (e.g. 26Al) inferred from meteorites, it has been proposed that our Sun was born in a cluster with 10^3-10^4 stellar members (Adams 2010, Pfalzner et al. 2015), including massive stars.
+As a consequence, the chemical content of the ISM of the natal (massive) star-forming region might be incorporated into the ProtoSolar Nebula (PSN) and into the Solar system bodies, including comets and our own planet.

-The abundances of P-bearing molecules with respect to H_2 found in the AFGL 5142 star-forming region are difficult to estimate, since the abundance of H_2 in the P spots is unknown.
-Using the molecular abundances of P-bearing species reported in previous works of $10^{-9}-10^{-10}$ (Fontani et al. 2016; Rivilla et al. 2016; Lefloch et al. 2016; Mininni et al. 2018; Bergner et al. 2019), we infer that the P in these molecules account for the 0.03% - 0.3% of the cosmic P. This is certainly a small fraction of the total P content in the ISM, although non negligible.
-This P in the form of simple volatiles, if transferred during the star formation process to Solar System bodies, could be enough to provide a reservoir of P accessible for prebiotic chemistry, creating an environment favorable to foster Life (see further discussion in next section).
+The abundances of P-bearing molecules with respect to H_2 found in the AFGL 5142 star-forming region are difficult to estimate, since the abundance of H2 in the P spots is unknown.
+Using the molecular abundances of P-bearing species reported in previous works of (10^{-9}) - (10^{-10}) (Fontani et al. 2016; Lefloch et al. 2016; Rivilla et al. 2016; Mininni et al. 2018; Bergner et al. 2019), we infer that the P in these molecules accounts for the 0.03-0.3 per cent of the cosmic P. This is certainly a small fraction of the total P content in the ISM, although non-negligible.
+This P in the form of simple volatiles, if transferred during the star formation process to Solar system bodies, could be enough to provide a reservoir of P accessible for prebiotic chemistry, creating an environment favourable to foster Life (see further discussion in the next section).

 Thanks to the Rosetta mission, there is now multiple evidence indicating that the chemical composition of the comet 67P/C-G was set before the birth of the Sun, and has survived almost unaltered since then.
-Measurements of N_2 (Rubin et al. 2015), deuterated species (Altwegg et al. 2017a), S_2 (Calmonte et al. 2016), Xe (Marty et al. 2017), and O_2 (Bieler et al. 2015), among others, have shown that the ice composition of the comet is pre-Solar.
+Measurements of N2 (Rubin et al. 2015), deuterated species (Altwegg et al. 2017a), S2 (Calmonte et al. 2016), Xe (Marty et al. 2017), and O2 (Bieler et al. 2015), among others, have shown that the ice composition of the comet is pre-Solar.

-Similarly, our analysis of PO in 67P/C-G suggests that it was already in the ice in the prestellar phase.
-In-situ photochemistry can be ruled out as the origin of the observed PO, since it was detected at ~10 km from the nucleus at 3 au.
-This means that the molecules are exposed to a (weak) Solar illumination during only ~10s, so photochemistry cannot take place.
-The ROSINA data have been examined for larger, more complex P-bearing molecules (such as PO2, PO3, H_xPO_y), yielding negative results.
+Similarly, our analysis of PO in 67P/C-G suggests that it was already in the ice in the pre-stellar phase.
+In situ photochemistry can be ruled out as the origin of the observed PO, since it was detected at ~ 10 km from the nucleus at 3 au.
+This means that the molecules are exposed to a (weak) Solar illumination during only ~ 10 s, so photochemistry cannot take place.
+The ROSINA data have been examined for larger, more complex P-bearing molecules (such as PO_2 , PO_3 , and $H_x PO_y$), yielding negative results.
 Moreover, PO is suspected to be strongly correlated with CO2, since it shows higher abundances over the southern (winter) hemisphere, similar to CO2 and contrary to H2O, which was more abundant in the north at that time.
 This suggests that PO is mixed with CO2 ice.
 Hence, there is no evidence to suggest that PO stems solely from the surface of the comet, nor it being a fragment of some other P-rich compound.
 Therefore, the volatile PO measured by ROSINA arises from ices that were assembled prior to the formation of the comet.
-This means that the comet may have directly inherited the chemical composition of its parental PSN, which was originated in a clustered environment with neighboring massive protostars.
+This means that the comet may have directly inherited the chemical composition of its parental PSN, which was originated in a clustered environment with neighbouring massive protostars.